January 2nd, 2022

 -ATV, "Live at 5", Promotion of my exhibit "Inside and Out" at the Craig Gallery, January 19th, 2007.

--Eastlink Television, "The Straight Goods" Hosted by Multicultural Association of Nova Scotia (60 min).
+-Eastlink Television, "The Straight Goods" Interviewed by Shahin Sayadi, hosted by Multicultural Association of Nova Scotia (60 min).
 Episode 23.
 March 22nd, 2006.
 (See video below)

 -Eastlink Television.
-"The Fax" Interview about my masks in "Media Masquerade" exhibit at Anna Leonowens Gallery, Halifax.
+"The Fax" Interview by Sarah Hoyles about my masks in "Media Masquerade" exhibit at Anna Leonowens Gallery, Halifax.
 Aired October 27th, 2005.
 (See video below)

 Essay by Mindy Hurlburt-Wong, 2008

--written for Miya's catalog for "Inside and Out" exhibit at ARTsPLACE gallery in Annapolis Royal, NS.
+-written for Miya's catalogue for "Inside and Out" exhibit at ARTsPLACE gallery in Annapolis Royal, NS.

 Miya Turnbull’s body of work, Inside and Out, is self-portraiture in papier-mâché mask form.
 Using photo montage she presents to us all of her faces: beautiful and grotesque, expressions of the sublime and the banal; rows of masks staring back at you, confronting your gaze, refusing your gaze, mimicking your judgments.
 Each one of these masks represents an aspect of a whole, gendered, social identity.
 The same face is repeated, its features altered or removed.
 Maybe only the eyes move, as in her series Somewhere In Between, in which they slant startlingly high then turn down slowly until the outward edges droop onto the cheeks.
 Turnbull creates a beautiful homage to her Eurasian heritage in many of these pieces.
 In Self Portrait (Half Japanese), pages from the Nikkei Voice (a national forum for Japanese Canadians) are violently breaking through her outer skin, which speaks forcefully of her struggle to unite her mixed cultural identity.
 Through the exaggeration of her struggles and pleasures she experiments with finding the limits of what she can still call herself.